Office of International Programs, MH 148

 Travel to and from Ireland

 Group flights are arranged for students traveling to Cork.
 Student departures have been from either Newark International Airport or JFK International Airport.
 Two main carriers used are either Aer Lingus from JFK or United from Newark.
-Students fly from the either Newark or JFK to Shannon International Airport where a motor coach with the director, Mary Breen, will take them to Leeside Apartments in Cork.
+Students fly to Shannon International Airport, where a motor coach with the director, Mary Breen, will take them to Leeside Apartments in Cork.
 The ride is about 2 ½-3 hour ride.
 Once the departure city is determined, information on carry-ons, luggage amounts, and restrictions will be given to the student.
 Here are the links for Aer Lingus and United Airlines.
 Information on carry-ons and baggage is subject to change.
 We encourage students to review the airline carrier’s website information on a monthly basis due to the many changes airlines make.

-You can contact either Jennifer Booker at email@example.com or Alice Wilcox at firstname.lastname@example.org to make any changes on the return ticket only.
+You may contact Alice Wilcox at firstname.lastname@example.org to make any changes on the return ticket only.
 No changes will be made if it will jeopardize the group flight arrangements or cost.

 Due to registration taking place abroad, we do not know in advance when each student’s last final examination will be.
 If students want to change their return ticket only, they will have to contact Frosch Travel, not the Office of International Programs, to facilitate the change.

 UCC is a full university with very similar departments and offices like Loyola.
 There are the Disabilities and Support Services Office, Student Health Office, Student Counseling and Development Office, Support Officer for International Students, and an International Education Office just to name a few on-site support services.

 In addition, our part-time director will help students get acclimated to their new surroundings and direct them to the appropriate personnel or office that can assist them with any questions they may have.
 Visit the UCC website for more information on academic services, practical life and services for students.